0ye0m/cropix/README.md

 ## How to Use CROPIX

-Visit our website at [https://cropixbitlyfe.vercel.app](https://cropixbitlyfe.vercel.app) to access and utilize all the functions of CROPIX.
-CROPIX provides several powerful tools to assist farmers.
-Here's a quick guide on how to use each main feature:

 ### 1. Crop Recommendation
 - **How to Use**: Navigate to the 'Crop Recommendation' section.
 Input your soil's nitrogen, phosphorus, and potassium levels, pH, rainfall, temperature, and humidity.
 The system will then suggest the best crops for your environment.